-What's On in April 2014
+What's On in July 2014

 Amsterdam is a city that always has something going on.
 From music festivals to museum exhibits, theatre nights to street parties, you can be guaranteed to find something on the horizon that will be fun to visit during your trip to the city.
 This section lists the events to look out for this month.
 For more regular events, our Annual Events page lists the major festivals and holidays that come around every year in Amsterdam.

 David Cronenberg: The Exhibition – EYE FilmMuseum, 22 June – 14 September

 Started at the end of last month, but continuing until September, Amsterdam’s